-The Collaborative Process is a peaceful way to resolve family, civil, business and other disputes.
+The Florida Collaborative Process is a peaceful way for you to resolve your family, business, and other disputes.

-The Collaborative Process engages a professional team made up of a lawyer for each party plus neutral financial and facilitation professionals to help you:
+The Collaborative Process engages a professional team: a lawyer for each party, a neutral financial professional, and a neutral facilitator.

 What Benefits Does Collaborative Offer Compared To Litigation?

-- The parties sign a collaborative participation agreement describing the nature and scope of the matter;
+- Sign a collaborative participation agreement describing the nature and scope of the matter;

-- The parties agree to use good faith efforts in their negotiations to reach a mutually acceptable settlement;
+- Agree to negotiate in good faith to reach a mutually acceptable settlement;

 - Negotiate a mutually acceptable resolution without having courts decide issues.